 In other scenarios, a beneficiary may want to receive the property.
 This will need to be discussed and agreed upon amongst any other beneficiaries.

 If you were not married or in a civil partnership with your partner, you will receive nothing if they do not leave a will.

-If you and your deceased spouse own a home as joint tenants, the ownership of the property will be passed straight to you.
+If you and your deceased spouse own a home as joint tenants with a joint bank account, the ownership of the property will be passed straight to you.
 You can then remain in the home or sell up if you cannot afford any outstanding mortgage or simply fancy a change.